 Spanish cortado coffee is one of the favorite coffee drinks served in a large number of cafes around the world.

 Authentic Spanish café cortado is a black coffee with a splash of steamed but not foamy warm milk.
 ‘Cortado’ in Spanish literally means ‘cut’.
 In the case of café cortado, espresso is cut with milk.
 Actually, café cortado is similar to Italian macchiato.
-But while coffee cortado comes with not foamy milk, Italian macchiato usually comes foamy milk.
+But while coffee cortado comes with not foamy milk, Italian macchiato usually comes with foamy milk.
 Café cortado in Spain is typically served in a glass.